mikkelme/MastersThesis/README.md

 - Changed how I apply normal force.
 Before I applied on the whole sheet now I do only apply it on the pullblocks.
 - Changed som details on friction procedure simulation
 - Done longer simulation locally to see how friction forces spikes.
 Looks likes the stick-slip motion becomes pretty consistent without any difference in first spike and later ones.
 No real difference between static and dynamic friction other than taking max and mean force.
+- I have been reading on tribology and gathered some reading material.
+I have also began to add som quotes and more sections to the article.
+- Found out that the AIREBO potential is not compatible with KOKKOS.
+So instead I should run on CPU (using egil)
+- Finally sumbitted a script to the cluster (now CPU) 4 friction simulations: no cut no stretch, no cut stretch, cut no stretch and cut stretch.
+- Might need to try out Evens package for running lammps script on the cluster.

 ## Things to remember